caseywdunn/feuda_2017/readme.md

 *Figure 2 - Posterior probabilities for Porifera-sister.
 Recodings are: None- original amino acid data, K - KGB-6, D - Dayhoff-6, and S- SR-6.*

 I next color coded the results by significance, assessed as a posterior probability ≥ 0.95.
-This is a low threshold, most Bayesian phylogenetic studies apply a more stringent (higher) threshold to assess significance.
+This is a low threshold.
+Most Bayesian phylogenetic studies apply a more stringent (higher) threshold to assess significance.
 The significance of the results is presented below in Figure 3.

 ![](readme_files/figure-markdown_github/result_sig-1.png)